SriNandan33/flask-word-counter/README.md

  > Note: You should keep this *worker* running in background.

  ### Create Database
-pen a new teminal window and activate your virtual enviroment, then create database using
+Open a new teminal window and activate your virtual enviroment, then create database using

  ``` python create_db.py```